 But it's not smart to keep working on a useless project for weeks, just because you've already invested time and energy into it.

 Don't forget to do your research, see how others are doing this, ask for advice, seek support, and learn from their mistakes.
-Start by reading the best books on business and productivity first.
+Start by searching for successful leaders, reading the best books on business and productivity first.
 You can't go wrong with that.

 Take "Rework", for example, and go through it.
-It's this brilliant bestseller by the founders of 37Signals, which teaches how to simplify things and let go of conventional wisdom, doing work that matters and changing the way you work forever.
-The authors give solid reasons why:
+This brilliant bestseller by the founders of 37Signals teaches how to simplify things and let go of conventional wisdom, doing work that matters and changing the way you work forever.
+The authors give concrete reasons why: